Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 You trust science because you're delegating your trust to the decentralized process known as "scientific consensus."
 This sometimes works out, but [often it doesn't](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124).
 Science is not trustless.

 **But you are still are right to trust science.** You don't trust science because it's decentralized or trustless or anything like that.
 You trust it because, despite all of its problems, *science has worked*.
 It's better than any other process we know of for advancing human knowledge.
-It worked damn hard for that trust, and now science has significant power in society.
+It worked damn hard for that trust, and now science holds significant sway in society.

 The trust we place in science is orthogonal to it being decentralized.